Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Simulation study

-An example of the convergence of the SAEM algorithm for one of the iterations is presented in Fig. \ref{fig:boxplots}.
-It is seen that the algorithm converges for most of the parameters in few iterations to a neighborhood of the true value, even if the initial values are far from the true ones.
-Only for $\phi$ more iterations are needed, which is expected since this parameter appears in the second, non-observed coordinate.
+An example of the convergence of the SAEM algorithm for one of the iterations is presented in Figure~\ref{fig:boxplots}.
+It is seen that the algorithm converges for most of the parameters in a few iterations to a neighborhood of the true value, even if the initial values are far from the true ones.
+Only for $\phi$ more iterations are needed, which is expected since this parameter appears in the second, nonobserved coordinate.

 The SAEM estimator is compared with the pseudo maximum likelihood estimator obtained if both $\V_t$ and $\W_t$ were observed.
-Results are given in Table \ref{tab:simuSAEM}.
+Results are given in Table~\ref{tab:simuSAEM}.
 The parameters are well estimated in this ideal case.
 The estimation of $\phi$, which is the only parameter in the drift of the hidden coordinate $\W_t$, is good and does not deteriorate the estimation of the other parameters.
-In Fig. \ref{fig:boxplots} we show boxplots of the estimates of the eight parameters for the three estimation settings; both coordinates observed, or only one observed with $\sigma$ fixed at either the true or a wrong value.
+In Figure~\ref{fig:boxplots} we show boxplots of the estimates of the eight parameters for the three estimation settings; both coordinates observed or only one observed with $\sigma$ fixed at either the true or a wrong value.
 All parameters appear well estimated.
 As expected, the variance of the estimator of $\phi$ hugely increases when only one coordinate is observed, but interestingly, the variance of the parameters of the observed coordinate do not seem much affected by this loss of information.

-The SAEM-SMC algorithm provides estimates of the standard errors (SE) of the estimators (see Appendix \ref{append:fisher}).
-These should be close to the RMSE obtained from the 100 simulated datasets.
-As an example, the SE for one dataset estimated by SAEM are reported in the last line of Table \ref{tab:simuSAEM}.
-The estimated SE are satisfactory for most of the parameters, but tends to underestimate.
+The SAEM--SMC algorithm provides estimates of the standard errors (SE) of the estimators (see Appendix \ref{append:fisher}).
+These should be close to the RMSE obtained from the 100 simulated data sets.
+As an example, the SE for one data set estimated by SAEM are reported in the last line of Table~\ref{tab:simuSAEM}.
+The estimated SE are satisfactory for most of the parameters, but tend to underestimate.